kevin-tran-tech/Google-Cybersecurity/Use the NIST Cybersecurity Framework to respond to a security incident/README.md

 ## Portfolio Activity: Use the NIST Cybersecurity Framework to respond to a security incident.

+### Activity Overview

+In this activity, I read the following scenario below

 ### Scenario

 You are a cybersecurity analyst working for a multimedia company that offers web design services, graphic design, and social media marketing solutions to small businesses.
 Your organization recently experienced a DDoS attack, which compromised the internal network for two hours until it was resolved.